o3de/o3de.org/content/docs/userguide/components/spline.md

 ![\[The linear spline changes to a Catmull-Rom spline.\]](/images/userguide/component/spline-component-9.png)

 **Note**
 The first and last vertices of a Catmull\-Rom spline are only control points\.
 They don't form part of the curve\.
 A well\-formed Catmull\-Rom spline must have a minimum of four vertices\.
-The spline doesn't render if there are fewer than four vertices\.<a name="knot-paramterization-example"></a>
+The spline doesn't render if there are fewer than four vertices\. {#knot-paramterization-example}

 The following examples show how Catmull\-Rom splines change when you adjust the **Knot Parameterization** property\.